 After producing only Cabernet Sauvignon for several decades, Twomey Cellars began when the the Duncan Family purchased their Soda Canyon Ranch Vineyard in 1999 – appropriately named as it is located off of Soda Canyon Road in the southern part of the valley.
 They made this purchase to add a vineyard source for their Napa Valley Cabernet Sauvignon.
 At the time this was among the most expensive per vineyard acre transactions ever made in the Napa Valley – but ultimately contained what turned out to be a pleasant surprise and by today’s standards, was a very good investment.

 Daniel Baron, the winemaker for Silver Oak Cellars at the time discovered the property was planted to Merlot (the pleasant surprise that we mentioned above).
-Daniel had worked at Château Pétrus in Bordeaux and was very familiar with premium Merlots.
+Daniel had worked at Château Pétrus in Bordeaux and was very familiar with premium Merlot.
 Encouraging the Duncan’s to produce a Merlot from the vineyard – and realizing it wouldn’t fit into the Silver Oak Cellars Cabernet Sauvignon only portfolio, the Duncan’s created a separate winery.
 The initial few vintages were crushed at Laird Family Estate (a custom crush winery north of the city of Napa).

 Twomey Cellars practices what is called Soutirage Traditional which is essentially a very labor intensive process of decanting wine from one barrel to another barrel using gravity flow (no pumping).
 This is very interesting to watch – a valve is attached to one end of the barrel and then the barrel is tipped slightly so the wine begins to flow out.
 Using a light and a glass to catch the wine as it flows, they are able to see sediment as soon as it appears and this is when they stop the flow.
 This is done up to 6x to the barrels of wine during an 18-month period.

-The grapes for the 2016 Anderson Valley (Mendocino County) Pinot Noir were sourced from the Monument Tree Estate Vineyard and the Ferrington Vineyard.
+The grapes for the 2016 Twomey Cellars Anderson Valley (Mendocino County) Pinot Noir were sourced from the Monument Tree Estate Vineyard and the Ferrington Vineyard.
 Fairly fragrant on the bouquet showing notes of dried rose petal and cranberry with hints of dessert spices.
 Very pleasing on the palate – with flavors of cranberry and cherry with supple fine tannins that linger softly.
 A very balanced wine.

 During several visits to date, we have tried a few vintages including their beautiful 2003 Napa Valley Merlot.
-This is a robust wine of this varietal, with deep garnet colors and an intriguing bouquet revealing aromas of plums, cherries and blackberries.
+This is a robust wine of this variety, with deep garnet colors and an intriguing bouquet revealing aromas of plums, cherries and blackberries.
 It is well rounded and smooth on the palate.
 The tannins on the finish are silky and do not overpower or destroy the balance of this wine.
-Their Merlots are extremely popular with restaurants nationwide, especially steakhouses.
+Their Merlot wines are extremely popular with restaurants nationwide, especially steakhouses.

 The 2014 Soda Canyon Ranch Merlot, Napa Valley (one of the few single vineyard Merlot bottlings that we have come across in the Napa Valley) reveals fragrant aromas focused on the fruit rather then secondary influences from barrel aging.
 Shows blueberry, cherry and hints of tobacco.
 Supple across the palate (especially on the entry) shows very good acidity with flavors of black currant and blackberry.
 Lingers with a red fruit slight tartness and somewhat dusty well-integrated tannins.
 The texture on the finish feels nice.